marcozardo/patterns/fabric/Converter/system.md

   **Display Names**

-  Start the section with `//// Display Names:`; on each following line write `<id> is "Short biochemical description";` and end with a semicolon.
+  Start the section with `//// Display Names:`; on each following line write `<id> is "Short system-biology description";` and end with a semicolon.

   Antimony format example: